 Camping, hiking, boating and a great beach

-Way back in 1908, farmers in the Bitterroot Valley decided to build an impoundment to increase the capacity of the naturally occurring Lake Como so they could store more irrigation water.
+Back in 1908, local farmers decided to build an impoundment to increase the capacity of this naturally occurring body of water so they could store more irrigation water.

-We can all thank the farmers each time we find ourselves enjoying this Bitterroot Valley treasure located between Hamilton and Darby.
+Now we can all thank the farmers whenever we’re enjoying this Bitterroot Valley treasure located between Hamilton and Darby.

-Residents and visitors to the valley have all found themselves recreating at this iconic lake at some point during their time here.
-It’s one of our most popular attractions during the summer season.
+Residents and visitors to the valley have all found themselves recreating at this iconic destination at some point, it’s one of our most popular attractions during the summer season.

-Ask anyone about their time at Lake Como, and you’ll hear about how gorgeous it is with its forested shoreline and towering granite peaks in the background.
+Ask anyone about their time at Lake Como, and you’ll hear about how gorgeous it is with its forested shoreline, towering granite peaks, and the Bitterroot National Forest in the background.

-It’s one of the prettiest spots in western Montana.
+It’s one of the prettiest spots in western Montana with truly breathtaking mountain scenery.
 If you haven’t seen it yourself, maybe it’s time.

 AFFILIATE DISCLOSURE